simpeg/discretize/docs/content/installing.rst

 This builds and installs the local directory to your active python environment in an "editable" mode; when source code is changed, you will be able to make use of it immediately.
-It also builds againstthe packages installed in your environment instead of creating and isolated environment to build a wheel for the package.
+It also builds against the packages installed in your environment instead of creating and isolated environment to build a wheel for the package.

 Testing your installation